nicoledow/work/README.md

 Work is a simple workout-tracking app that lets you easily plan your lifts and view your lifting history.
 It has a Ruby on Rails back-end and a Javascript front-end.

 ## Usage
 To run Work, fork and clone this repository onto your machine.
-While in the work-api folder, run the following commands to prepare the database:
+While in the work-api folder, run the following commands to prepare the database and load the required Ruby gems:
+$bundle i
 $rails db:create
 $rails db:migrate